ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 Finishers flowing at 220 BPM confuse players and greatly increase the difficulty level.
 Also, the 1/6 that suddenly flows in at the point in the middle where the SV is slow should tempt the combo break!
 Overall, the map is a good one, with a high degree of perfection that makes you want to try again and again, and the more you play, the more fun you will have.

 Thank you for participating in this year's Project Loved vote!
-Look forward to next year, when we will have new captains and will introduce even more unique and well-loved maps that should be loved!
+Look forward to next year, when we will have new captains and will introduce even more unique and well-loved maps that should be Loved!

-Merry Xmas and have a happy new year!! <3
+Merry Xmas and have a Happy New Year!! <3

 ## osu!catch